 Learn more: Airline Credit Cards

-United Airlines has one of the best premium co-brand airline credit cards in the United Club℠ Card.
+United Airlines has one of the best premium co-brand airline credit cards in the United Club℠ Infinite Card.
 The first two checked bags are free for you and one companion.
-You also get free United Club lounge which can save you up to $550 a year.
-Bear in mind this card’s annual fee is $450.
+You also get complimentary access to the United Club lounge which can save you up to $650 a year.
+Bear in mind this card’s annual fee is $525.

 Being a cardholder also gives you United Premier Access perks including priority check-in, security and baggage processing, and boarding.
 Space-available Premier Upgrades are also available.
-Like the cards listed above, there are other United credit card options if the Club Card isn’t exactly what you’re looking for.
+Like the cards listed above, there are other United credit card options if this isn’t exactly what you’re looking for.